kendlbat/webuntis_api/README.md

 <br><br>

 ### Contributing
-If you want to contribute to this project, please provide your own secrets.ts (only on your local machine) in secrets.ts:
+If you want to contribute to this project, please provide your own secrets.ts (only on your local machine) in `secrets.ts`:
 ```ts
 module.exports: object = {
     UNTIS_SCHOOL: "school_name",